03012021-dotnet-uta/NoureldinKamel_p0/README.md

 ### store

-- [required] there should exist at least 2 stores for a customer to choose from
+- ✔️ [required] there should exist at least 2 stores for a customer to choose from
-- [required] each store should be able to view any and all of their placed orders
+- [required] each store should be able to view any and [all ✔️] of their placed orders
 - [required] each store should be able to view any and all of their sales (weekly, monthly, quarterly)

 ### order

 - [required] each order must be able to modify its collection of pizzas
-- [required] each order must be able to compute its pricing
+- ✔️ [required] each order must be able to compute its pricing
 - [required] each order must be limited to a total pricing of no more than $250
 - [required] each order must be limited to a collection of pizzas of no more than 50

 ### pizza

-- [required] each pizza must be able to have a crust
+- ✔️ [required] each pizza must be able to have a crust
-- [required] each pizza must be able to have a size
+- ✔️ [required] each pizza must be able to have a size
-- [required] each pizza must be able to have toppings
+- ✔️ [required] each pizza must be able to have toppings
-- [required] each pizza must be able to compute its pricing
+- ✔️ [required] each pizza must be able to compute its pricing
 - [required] each pizza must have no less than 2 default toppings
 - [required] each pizza must have no more than 5 total toppings